-3.1 Desorption Curves
+3.1 Desorption curves

-The results of desorption experiments are presented in Figure 2.
-The equilibrium moisture content (EMC) increased with decreasing temperature at constant equilibrium relative humidity (ERH).
-Furthermore, at constant temperature, the EMC increased with increasing ERH.
-Similar results have been reported in the literature for the sorption curves of some crops (Basunia and Abe, 2001; Lahsasni et al., 2003; Ghodake et al., 2007).
+The results of the desorption experiments are presented in Figure 2.
+The equilibrium moisture content (EMC) increases with decreasing temperature, at constant equilibrium relative humidity (ERH).
+Furthermore, at a constant temperature, the EMC increases with increasing ERH.
+Similar results were reported in the literature for the sorption curves of some crops (Basunia and Abe, 2001; Lahsasni et al., 2003; Ghodake Goswami and Chakraverty, 2007).

-Figure 2.
-Influence of temperature on canola equilibrium moisture content (EMC)
+Figure 2 Influence of temperature on canola equilibrium moisture content (EMC)

-3.2 Fitting of Sorption Models to Experimental Data
+3.2 Fitting of sorption models to experimental sorption data

-Desorption curves for canola were drawn as equilibrium moisture content against equilibrium relative humidity.
-These curves were used to estimate the coefficients of the different sorption models as shown in Table 2.
+The desorption curves for canola are drawn as equilibrium moisture content against the equilibrium relative humidity.
+These curves are used to estimate the coefficients of the different sorption models as shown in Table 2.

-The coefficients of the modified Henderson, modified Chung-Pfost, modified Halsey and modified Oswin models, their mean relative error (MRE) and standard error of estimate (SEE) are presented in Table 3.
-It is clear from this table that the modified Oswin model gives better fit to the experimental data with highest $R^2$ and lowest values of MRE and SEE than other models.
+The coefficients of the modified Henderson, modified

+Chung-Pfost, modified Halsey and modified Oswin models, their mean relative error (MRE) and standard error of estimate (SEE) are presented in Table 3.
+It is clear from this Table that the modified Oswin model gives a better fit to the experimental data with highest $R^2$ and lowest values of MRE and SEE than other models for desorption isotherms of canola for a wide range of water activity.